Omlet Automatic Coop Door: Review (2024)

 In this video, we test the Omlet Auto Coop Door safety stop:

 Alkaline Battery Supply

 Many chicken owners don’t have access to electricity near their coop, so having an automated door that works on both main power and electricity is a big plus.
 But be aware that batteries are not included when purchasing the Omlet door; you need 4 AA batteries to power the Auto door.

 According to the manufacturer, both lithium and alkaline batteries can be used to power the coop door.
 But if you’re purchasing a second-hand model that’s a bit older, it’s best only to use alkaline batteries, as lithium ones can affect the door’s function.

 The 4 AA batteries should last 4 to 6 six months, depending on whether you’re installing the coop light.
 If you’re planning to install the coop light, be aware that the door can only run on batteries, not the main power.
 As the control panel has a small screen, it will use energy not only when opening and closing but also for using the screen.

 The control panel shows the battery percentage so you can check the battery levels at all times.
 No warning light or signal tells you whether the batteries are low.
 You’ll need to check by yourself regularly.

 Main Power Supply

 Next to letting the Omlet door run on batteries, you can power it to a main power supply.
 If you prefer this method, remember you can not use the Omlet coop light as it will only work if the door is powered on batteries.

-To power your door from a main outlet, you must attach it to a 12 V supply, which is not included in the Omlet door and needs to be purchased separately.
+To power your door from a main outlet, attach it to a 12 V supply, which is not included in the Omlet door and must be purchased separately.